MFaqihRidh0/Cyberhack-tim-ini-anggotanya-lapar-smua/README.md

 ---

-## Screenshots

-> 🌐 See the full live application at **[main.dse5t6tuz3w2n.amplifyapp.com](https://main.dse5t6tuz3w2n.amplifyapp.com)**

-Login with any of the [Demo Accounts](#demo-accounts) to explore all features.
-The Manager account provides full access to every module including Master Data and Sample Dispatch.

----

 ## Architecture

 SimaTrack uses a **Next.js-first architecture**.
 All production API calls go through Next.js Route Handlers (`frontend/app/api/*`), which connect directly to Supabase (PostgreSQL).
 An Express.js backend in `backend/` exists as a reference implementation.